SkriptInsight/SkriptInsight/README.md

 [![GitHub issues](https://img.shields.io/github/issues/SkriptInsight/SkriptInsight?style=for-the-badge)](https://github.com/SkriptInsight/SkriptInsight/issues)
 [![GitHub license](https://img.shields.io/github/license/SkriptInsight/SkriptInsight?style=for-the-badge)](https://github.com/SkriptInsight/SkriptInsight/blob/master/LICENSE)

+## Heads-up

+Thanks for being interested on this project, but this repository is the code for the old C# implementation.

+Check out https://github.com/SkriptInsight/SkriptInsightKt/ for the new code.

 ## What is SkriptInsight

 SkriptInsight is an open-source parser and a linter for Skript.
 It works by reading the code written by a user and analysing it to provide a rich editing experience for Skript users.